-I was deeply saddened to learn that Jack Ketchum passed away on the morning of January 24, 2018.
-He left quite a legacy of real-life horror inspired by his deep humanity.
-See below the conversation I had with him at Center for Fiction and more about his work.
-He will be missed.
+I was deeply saddened to learn that Dallas Mayr, better-known by his pseudonym, Jack Ketchum, passed away on the morning of January 24, 2018.
+He left quite a legacy of real-life horror, inspired by his deep humanity.
+He is a Now Write!
+Science Fiction, Fantasy, and Horror contributor whom I got to know rather well – see below the conversation we had at Center for Fiction.
+He is missed.

 He was generous in sharing his insights about craft and answering a lot of thoughtful questions from the audience:

 Jack Ketchum is the pseudonym for novelist Dallas Mayr.
 As a teenager, he was befriended by Robert Bloch (author of Psycho) who became his mentor.
 He supported Ketchum’s work, just as Bloch’s work was supported by his own mentor, H.P.
 Lovecraft.